4.9

 Process Development Scientist with over 6 years of proficiency in designing and optimizing manufacturing processes, leading tech transfer operations, and collaborating with diverse cross-functional teams.
 Adept at utilizing statistical tools and data analysis software to enhance process efficiency and scalability.
 Committed to driving product quality and ensuring compliance with GMP and QbD principles.

-4. Keep It Focused and Impactful
+4. Keep it concise and targeted

 Takeaway